shegol2020/shelter/README.md

 # shelter

+Connecting hearts and paws: Your go-to online hub for adopting sheltered cats and dogs.

 This is task from EPAM UpSkill FrontEnd course.
 - It consisits of two pages;
 - It has responsive layout for mobile, tablet and desktop;